carojaspaz/actions_101/README.md

 ### Runners
 A runner is a server that runs your workflows when they're triggered.
 Each runner can run a single job at a time.
 GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows; each workflow run executes in a fresh, newly-provisioned virtual machine.
 GitHub also offers larger runners, which are available in larger configurations.

+### Variables
+Variables provide a way to store and reuse non-sensitive configuration information.
+You can store any configuration data such as compiler flags, usernames, or server names as variables.
+Variables are interpolated on the runner machine that runs your workflow, also we can find a environment variables .
+List of environment variables: https://docs.github.com/en/actions/learn-github-actions/variables#default-environment-variables